aceliwang/potatopsych/Practice - PsychScene Videos.md

 > Structure:
 > - General history
+> - Family = CANMEDS + focusing on the patient
 > - Capacity specific
+> Missed: delay if patient is unwell, **dual agency dilemma**

+- Enquire with the patient whether she consents to making a will
+  - Delay if the patient is unwell and is expected to recover

 - Testamentary capacity
   - Define: ability to make a will